gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 []
 ```

-### Check developer portal API is running
+### Check Developer Portal API is running

-You can test that your developer portal API node is running by sending an HTTP request to port `8083` on `localhost`:
+You can test that your Developer Portal API node is running by sending an HTTP request to port `8083` on `localhost`:

 ```sh
 curl -X GET http://localhost:8083/portal/environments/DEFAULT/apis